9 Things That Will Slow Down Your Home Renovation

 4. Delay in Securing Tools and Materials

-The cabinets you love might be on backorder, or the floor sander you want to rent isn’t available until next weekend.
-Make sure you order and plan for the right building materials and tools before you begin your renovation project.
+What would you do if the cabinets you love are on backorder, or the floor sander you want to rent isn’t available until next weekend?
+Prevent setbacks by ordering and planning for the right building materials and tools before you begin your renovation project.
 That means picking out your paint colors, doors, hardware, and windows before you begin.
+Proper preparation can also eliminate unnecessary and time-consuming trips to the store.

 5. Contractor Availability